iv4xr-project/iv4xr-se-plugin/JvmClient/README.md

 # Setup without sources

-When using maven or gradle build tool, you can simply add our library as a dependency from jitpack maven repository.
+When using [Maven](https://maven.apache.org/) or [Gradle](https://gradle.org/) build tool, you can simply add our library as a dependency from [JitPack](https://jitpack.io/) repository.

-The version `main-SNAPSHOT` always points to the newest main branch, which is our stable development branch.
+The version `main-SNAPSHOT` always points to the newest main branch, which is our development branch.
-If you want to target stable release, change it to a specific version.
+If you want to target a stable release, change it to a specific version.
-Versions 0.3.1 and lower do not work as jitpack was not configured at the time.
+Versions 0.3.1 and lower do not work as JitPack was not configured at the time.

-Check official releases here:
+Check the official releases here: https://github.com/iv4xr-project/iv4xr-se-plugin/releases/
-https://github.com/iv4xr-project/iv4xr-se-plugin/releases/

-Check other possible version values (can target specific commit, branch, etc.) at jitpack here: https://jitpack.io/#iv4xr-project/iv4xr-se-plugin/
+Check other possible version values (can target specific commit, branch, etc.) at JitPack here: https://jitpack.io/#iv4xr-project/iv4xr-se-plugin/

 ## Maven

-Add jitpack repository to your pom.xml:
+Add jitpack repository to your `pom.xml`:

 ```
 <repositories>